SebastianPez/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Tweet away to your heart's content, however be aware that the tweets will actually be persistent thanks to MongoDB.

 ## Dependencies

 - Express
 - Node 5.10.x or above
+- Chance
+- MongoDB
+- Body-Parser